HL7/davinci-vbpr/input/pagecontent/index.md

 - **Category 1**: Fee-for-Service with No Link to Quality and Value: This level includes traditional fee-for-service payment models that do not provide incentives for quality improvement or cost containment.
 (Note that Category 1 is not addressed in this implementation guide).

-- **Category 2**: Fee-for-Service with Links to Quality and Value: foundational payments for infrastructure and operations, pay for reporting, or shared savings.
+- **Category 2**: Fee-for-Service with Links to Quality and Value: foundational payments for infrastructure and operations, pay for reporting, or pay-for-performance.

 - **Category 3**: APMs built on fee-for-service architecture: This level includes payment models that focus on upside risk only or episode-based payment for procedures and comprehensive payments with upside and downside risk.
 This category also included risk-based payments NOT linked to quality.